 She has been a vocalist and songwriter in for a variety of bands and theatrical productions, and has toured throughout Australia.
 She has recently performed at the 2018 Queensland Cabaret Festival, Illawarra Folk Festival, Woodford Planting Festival, Stanthorpe Apple & Grape Festival; 2017 Kangaroo Valley Folk Festival, Gold Coast Acoustic Music Festival, Folk by the Sea (Kiama, NSW); 2016 Bellingen Turtle Festival (NSW), Coast Acoustic Music Festival (QLD), Cygnet Folk Festival (Tasmania) with her band, Lizzie Flynn & The Reckoning.

 Lizzie has produced several independent albums, including Hush, which received an Arts Queensland Grant, with the title track being called ‘stunning’ by Noel Mengel of The Courier Mail.

 ‘Her angelic vocals and heartfelt matter leave no dry eye in the house…’ ausmusic.org

-This September, Lizzie will embark on a two month national tour playing at various venues and festivals in towns across Queensland, New South Wales and Victoria.
+In September 2017, Lizzie embarked on a two month national tour playing at various venues and festivals in towns across Queensland, New South Wales and Victoria.

-Supports for the upcoming tour include Zumpa, Julie Hayes, Lisa Lazuli, Out Of Abingdon, Rusty & The Saint, Wingsong Choir, The Wayfaring Strangers, Terry Serio, The Shanty Club, Liam Gerner, Heath Skerman, The Royal High Jinx, Salvatore Rossano, Hayley Egan and Kavisha Mazzella.
+Supports for the tour included Zumpa, Julie Hayes, Lisa Lazuli, Out Of Abingdon, Rusty & The Saint, Wingsong Choir, The Wayfaring Strangers, Terry Serio, The Shanty Club, Liam Gerner, Heath Skerman, The Royal High Jinx, Salvatore Rossano, Hayley Egan and Kavisha Mazzella.